weexteam/hackernews-App-powered-by-Apache-Weex/README.md

 The server is listening on 1337.
 Visit http://127.0.0.1:1337/index.html can preview the app on browser.

- > NOTE: Currently the vue renderer is not ready, the web page isn't rendering by Vue components.

 ### Run The Android Project

 First you should install [Android Studio](https://developer.android.com/studio/index.html) and Android SDK.